ricardoalcocer/actionbarclone/app/README.md

 ## Summary

-**This widget is a Work in progress.
-It currently works with limited functionalities**

 This widget for the Appcelerator Titanium Alloy MVC framework emulates Android's ActionBar.
+This Widgets provide enough functinality to become a mini-framework to build Android Apps that are consistent with Android usability guidelines.

 ###Example of ActionBar